luckv/typescript-asset-rebalancer/README.md

 Calculate how to divide a sum entering an investement, between all assets with different allocations.
 The initial sums may not be already in a balanced allocation.

 My objective was to add money to the investment without selling any existing asset.
 I wanted to find an algorithm that didn't include negative rebalancings.
-Durying my work I also found a way to calculate how to remove a sum and keeping the target allocation at the same time.
+Durying my work I also found a way to calculate how to remove a sum and moving towards the target allocation at the same time.

 ## Usage